knitcodemonkey/knittingcodemonkey/README.md

 Unfortunately...

 This means this site will look broken, or worse, outdated.
 I'm not an epic designer, but I am a nerdy programmer always looking to learn more.
 If you are looking for beauty, check out http://www.strongishfiber.com.
-Otherwise, feel free to check out the various releases, or any demos I may have added.
+Otherwise, feel free to check out the various tagged releases, or any demos I may have added.